HL7/fhir-shorthand/input/pagecontent/overview.md

 * **Grammar**: [FSH has a formal grammar](reference.html#appendix-formal-grammar) defined in [ANTLR4](https://www.antlr.org/).
 * **Data types**: The primitive and complex data types and value formats in FSH are identical to the [primitive types and value formats in FHIR R4](http://hl7.org/fhir/R4/datatypes.html#primitive), and also include datatypes proposed for inclusion in FHIR R5 ([integer64](https://build.fhir.org/datatypes.html#primitive) and [CodeableReference](https://build.fhir.org/references.html#codeablereference)).
-* **Whitespace**: Repeated whitespace has meaning within FSH files when used for indenting rules and within string literals.
+* **Whitespace**: Repeated whitespace has meaning within FSH files only when used for [indenting rules](reference.html#indented-rules) and within string literals.
 In all other contexts, repeated whitespace is not meaningful.
-New lines are considered whitespace.
 * **Comments**: FSH uses `//` as leading delimiter for single-line comments, and the pair `/*`  `*/` to delimit multiple line comments.
 * **Asterisk Character**: A leading asterisk is used to denote FSH rules.
 For example, here is a rule to set an element named `active` to `true`: